-However, there is some debate about that are fitness trackers safe to wear?.
-Some experts believe that the devices could be harmful to your health, while others think they’re perfectly safe.
+However, there is some debate about the question “Are fitness trackers safe to wear?”
+Some experts believe the devices could harm your health, while others think they’re safe.

 - 1 Are Fitness Trackers Safe To Wear?

-- 3 Are These Devices Safe To Wear All The Time?
+- 3 Are Smartwatches Safe to Wear All The Time?

 - 4 Is A Fitness Tracker Capable Of Emitting Non-Ionizing Radiation?